- Why Grad Studies at SFU?

 - If you have a degree in progress, do not send your official transcript from that institution until your degree is awarded and appearing on your transcript.

-- Applicants who completed their former degrees at SFU are not required to submit an official SFU transcript to GPS.
+- Applicants who completed their former degrees at SFU are not required to submit an official SFU transcript to Graduate Studies.

 - Transcripts must be official documents, sealed by the institution of issue, and sent directly to Simon Fraser University.
 Do not open the envelope — if you open it, it is no longer official.

 - Unsealed (open/loose) transcripts will not be accepted as official, even if they are on institutional paper.
 Transcripts received by email without secure delivery or sent by an applicant will not be accepted as official.

 - Each transcript is subject to review prior to acceptance.

 Physical transcripts should be sent to:

 Electronic transcripts must be sent via a secure delivery service (such as Parchment) directly from the official institution to: email@example.com

 All graduate students at SFU have some form of faculty supervisor, but there are large variations in supervision from program to program.
 In some programs, a supervisor is assigned to you; in others, you may be responsible for identifying and approaching prospective supervisors.

 Most programs provide lists of faculty members/potential supervisors and their research interests on their websites.
 Contact your program of interest with any supervision-related inquiries.